lstubbs/gatsby-netlify-cms/src/pages/about/index.md

 ---
 ## Sharing Ideas and Meeting Others

-JS Wakanda is a user group run by volunteers.
+Town of Marana deverlopers is a user group run by volunteers.
 We meet in borrowed spaces, graciously provided by different companies and organisations.
 Our purpose is to provide a place where our members have a good time talking about programming, sharing their knowledge and meeting other passionate folks.
 We keep it friendly, inclusive and positive.